0xandee/brownie_funding/README.md

 # Brownie Funding Project

-This is a Smart Contract Funding Project using Brownie to interact with brownie ganache / local ganache / mainnet-fork / testnet in a python enviroment.
+This is a Simple Funding Project using Brownie to interact with brownie ganache / local ganache / mainnet-fork / testnet in a python enviroment.
+With features like send fund with entrance fee and withdraw fund.

   - [Prerequisites](#prerequisites)
   - [Installation](#installation)